ocwg/spec/spec/spec-0.2.md

 Resources can be referenced by nodes or relations.
 They are stored in the `resources` property of the OCIF file.
-Typical resources are, e.g. SVG images, text documents, or media files.
+Typical resources are, e.g., SVG images, text documents, or media files.

 - Each entry in `resources` is an array of _representation_ objects.
 - The order of representations is significant.
 The first representation is the default representation.